sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/26_Testing_React_Apps/385_What_is_testing_and_Why.md

 1. Frontend web apps - we need a sample browser, where we automatically load, mimick events and see the result by inspecting the DOM.
 2. Backend web apps - we need a server running in test mode, where we mimick incoming requests and database reads/writes and verify if everything went OK.

-So, we need 3 things to do automated testing:
+We need 4 tools to do automated testing:
 1. Environment simulator - headless browser, inspected VM.
 We simulate the whole lifecycle of the app here, including setup, mimicking events, results etc.
 2. Environment inspector - DOM APIs, OS level inspector.
-We inspect changes to events.
+We inspect changes, results for events that we mimick.
 3. Assertion tool - compare resultant environment values with ideal values, to see if they match, strictly or loosely.
 This is kind of a library/syntax-sugar thing, so we don't have to write stuff from scratch.
+4. Test runner - a tool that runs various tests and creates/prints reports of what failed/succeeded.
+This tool also understands/specifies how tests are written - e.g. files, suites, clauses and single tests.